textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 It goes without saying that when granting roles to site contributors, be sure the people you're giving privileges to are trustworthy.
 The higher roles, like Publisher and Managing Editor, have a lot of power and can easily change things.
 But even lesser roles should be granted to people with some attention.

 For example, the Designer role is restricted to those areas of the administration side that may play a role in presentation, including Page templates and Form templates.
-Such restrictions may seem sufficiently secure on the surface, but if the 'Allow PHP in pages?' preference is set to 'Yes' in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel#allow-php-in-pages) panel, then a Designer *could* use PHP in Page templates and/or Form templates in a malicious way to gain administrator-like power and cause problems.
+Such restrictions may seem sufficiently secure on the surface, but if the 'Allow PHP in pages?' preference is set to 'Yes' in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel#allow-php-in-pages) panel, then a Designer *could* use PHP in Page templates and/or Form templates in a malicious way to gain administrator-like power and cause problems.
 Setting the preference to 'No' would prevent such a possibility.

 When it comes down to it, security is a governance concern, relying just as much on smart human decisions as code lockdown.
 Don't give roles to people you can't trust and make sure your editorial workflows are documented so each contributor knows what's expected of them by role assignment.